shivanshdave/2020-432/projects/project1/approved_proposals.md

 ------: | :----------------: | -------------------------------------------------------------------------------------------
-`01-P` | Hussam Alqahtani and Kimberly Noriega | Unnamed project using NHANES to study sleep, BMI and gum disease `03-P` | Fatima Asad and Basma Dahash | Unnamed project using Chinese PCI data from DataDryad `11-P` | Emily Hannon and Jasmine Olvany | Exploring the Connection between Human Population and Sea Otter Health `12-S` | Logan Harper | Unnamed project on diabetes using the National Health Interview Survey `18-S` | Noah Lorincz-Comi | Predicting Absenteeism at Work
+`01-P` | Hussam Alqahtani and Kimberly Noriega | Unnamed project using NHANES to study sleep, BMI and gum disease `03-P` | Fatima Asad and Basma Dahash | Unnamed project using Chinese PCI data from DataDryad `05-P` | Rebeka Bordi and Sangeetha Rahghupathy | Alcohol Use and the Prediction of Liver Fibrosis in HCV infected NHANES participants
+`11-P` | Emily Hannon and Jasmine Olvany | Exploring the Connection between Human Population and Sea Otter Health `12-S` | Logan Harper | Unnamed project on diabetes using the National Health Interview Survey `18-S` | Noah Lorincz-Comi | Predicting Absenteeism at Work